okta/odyssey/packages/docs/components/infobox.md

 <Description>

-It's often useful to direct users toward an appropriate action, especially for fixing errors.
-Infoboxs allow for both inline and sectioned links.
-In order to preserve clarity for users, please do not combine them.
+It is ideal to direct users toward an appropriate action, especially for addressing errors.
+Infoboxes allow for both inline and separated actions.
+To preserve clarity, limit Infoboxes to one link.

 </Description>